LT-Intro-To-AI/git-github-fundamentals-tshah3500/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub for LT Intro to AI

 ## 🤓 Course overview and learning outcomes